How am I spending my time?

 - State your uncertainties and where you've made assumptions.

-- Use Slack if we have a workspace in common relevant to the topic, you know I check that workspace, and it's something short.
+- Slack if we have a workspace in common relevant to the topic, you know I check that workspace, and it's something short.

 - Exception: If we're working somewhere that doesn't have a communication tool, you can send work comms here.

 - If you need me to do or answer something, make it obvious.
+For example:

 - Add '[Action required]' to the subject.